RoverIsADog/gradetracklite/server/README.md

 On the dashboard page, the user can add a new grade category by providing a category type, its weight and its description, and the frontend will send a POST request with the following content:

-- courseUuid
-- categoryType
-- categoryWeight
-- categoryDescription (optional)
+- courseID
+- candidateCategory: A category with all required fields filled out except the ID.

 The JWT token is included in the header as follows: